hakanensari/hoover/README.md

       console.dir item
 ```

-Now, check the examples or [read the API docs] [api].
+For further reading, check the examples or [read the API docs] [api].

 ## Afterword

-It's called Hoover because:

 ![hoover] [hoover]